ikzelf/vimrc/README.md

 this installs the plugin into the location that is specified in the .vimrc and the default is ~/.vim/plugged

+For ":PlugInstall" to work, the autoload/vim.plug is needed.

 When all your paths are defaults (~/.vimrc and ~/.vim/) no changes are needed at all happy vimming!